cloudback/docs/content/features/email-notifications.md

 # Email Notifications

 If something goes wrong and a backup process fails we will send you an email notification.
-We send notifications daily at 22:00 UTC with all failures in the previous 24 hours.
+We send notifications daily at 22:00 UTC with all failures of automated backups in the previous 24 hours.

-Once backup is failed our Support Team gets notification as well.
+Once any backup is failed our Support Team gets notification as well.
 Is the issue is not related to [storage](/features/email-notifications/#1-storage-issue), the team starts investigation as soon as possible and reports you their findings by email.

+Please note: email notifications are enabled for automated backups only.
+Cloudback doesn't send email notifications for manual on-demand backups.

 <img src="/static/features/email-failure-notification.png" alt="Email notification"/>